Getting started

 Print command usage, including the control-plane verbs. |

-Control Plane
+Control plane

 Model

 A session is a job.
 One session can drive others: launch them, read what they produce, steer them, decide when they are done, and stop them once a check passes, with little or no human in the loop. ax itself is only the mechanism.
 It has no LLM and never judges whether a task is finished.
 It reports facts (a turn finished, a session is waiting, a session exited or crashed), performs actions (launch, read, send, tag, ask, kill), and enforces limits.
-The thinking always happens in a session.
+The judgment happens in a session.

 There is no daemon.
 The verbs are stateless CLI commands that read and write sidecar files.
 The only long-running piece is the coordinator, and that is itself a session ax manages.

-The Launcher
+The launcher

 A task launch (ax "task", or